06 June 2019

 The handsome young delinquent

+Gilbert Jean Alphonse Moreau was born in Goussainville in l913.
+Soon after Gilbert's birth, his father Jean Moreau left his wife, after which she married his younger brother Jacques.
+Gilbert grew up within a bourgeois family that owned a large estate, thanks to his grandfather's foundry.
 Gil became a handsome young lad, but with the insolence that often comes with it.
-He often quarrelled with his stepfather and grandfather, and finally moved to Paris.
-He inscribed at the Conservatoire and set his first steps on stage from 1930, e.g. incarnating a rebellious Arthur Rimbaud in the play 'Verlaine' by Rostand.
+He often quarrelled with his stepfather and grandfather and finally moved to Paris.
+He inscribed at the Conservatoire and set his first steps on stage in 1930.
+He incarnated a rebellious Arthur Rimbaud in the play 'Verlaine' by Rostand.

-A bigger part Gil had as Pierrot, the young friend, acolyte, and protege of Pépé (Jean Gabin), the title character of Pépé le Moko (Jules Duvivier, 1937) on a gang leader in Algiers, hunted by the police.
-When Pierrot is betrayed to the police by informer Régis (Fernand Charpin) and returns to the Casbah, mortally wounded, Pépé takes revenge on Régis.
+In 1935 Gil debuted in cinema as a nameless student in Anatole Litvak's period piece Mayerling (1936), starring Charles Boyer and Danielle Darrieux.
+Other small parts followed as a young thief, gangster, seducer etc., highlighting his good looks.
+Gil had a bigger part as Pierrot, the young friend, acolyte, and protege of Pépé (Jean Gabin), the title character of Pépé le Moko (Jules Duvivier, 1937) on a gang leader in Algiers, hunted by the police.
+When Pierrot is betrayed by informer Régis (Fernand Charpin) to the police and returns to the Casbah, mortally wounded, Pépé takes revenge on Régis.

-When Gil first played opposite Pierre Blanchar in the Oscar Wilde adaptation Une femme sans importance/A Woman of No Importance (Jean Choux, 1937), the two so looked alike, that it was rumoured that Blanchar was Gil's father.
+When Gil first played opposite Pierre Blanchar in the Oscar Wilde adaptation Une femme sans importance/A Woman of No Importance (Jean Choux, 1937), the two looked so much alike, that it was rumoured that Blanchar was Gil's father.
 Raymond Bernard exploited this in his film Le Coupable/Culprit (Raymond Bernard, 1937), in which Gil is a young delinquent involved in murder.
 The prosecutor (Pierre Blanchar) proves to be his father.
 Two more films with the 'father' and 'son' would follow: Nuit de décembre/Night in December (Kurt Bernhardt, 1940) and Secrets (directed by Pierre Blanchar himself, 1942).

 In 1938 Gil joined the French cast and crew of Le voleur des femmes/The Woman Thief (Abel Gance, 1938) travelling to the Pisorno studios in Italy, where the film was shot in both a French and an Italian version.
-In La Glu (Jean Choux, 1937-1938), Gil was a sailor who falls in love with Marie Bell.
+In La Glu (Jean Choux, 1937-1938), Gil is a sailor who falls in love with Marie Bell.
+In De Mayerling à Sarajevo/Sarajevo (Max Ophüls, 1940), released just a few days before the Blitzkrieg of the Second World War, Gil played Gavrilo Princip, the Serbian anarchist who killed Austrian crown prince Franz Ferdinand (John Lodge) and his wife Sophie (Edwige Feuillère) - the trigger for the outbreak of the First World War.

 Gilbert Gil